pspilios/ApiAggregator/README.md

 - `IOpenMeteoService` — The Interface associated with the OpenMeteo service.
 - `IOpenWeatherService` — The Interface associated with the OpenWeather service.
 - `ITomorrowService` — The Interface associated with the Tomorrow service.
+- `IWeatherAggService` — The Interface associated with the WeatherAgg service.
 - `LocationService` — Handles calls to the Location API.
 - `OpenMeteoService` — Handles calls to the OpenMeteo API.
 - `OpenWeatherService` — Handles calls to the OpenWeather API.
 - `TomorrowService` — Handles calls to the Tomorrow API.
+- `WeatherAggService` — Handles calls to the WeatherAggService API.

 ### Models